 Encouraging healthy communities through promotion of our program and highlighting the need for creating environments that are conducive to walking.

-Delivering a new interactive and free physical activity website and mobile app.
+Delivering an interactive and free physical activity web and mobile application.

-- 2016-2019: 589 new Tournaments run by Queensland Organisations included a total of 4051 teams made up of 28,380 individuals who logged more than 8 billion steps during their Tournaments.
+- More than 9,900 new Tournaments have been started by Organisations included a total of more than 58,000 teams made up of 373,000 individuals who collectively have logged more than 144 billion steps during their Tournaments.

 - The 10,000 Steps Tournaments are effective in increasing participants’ physical activity levels at 6 weeks (80% meet national physical activity guideline) and 18 weeks (73% meet the guideline), with participants reporting they enjoyed taking part (90%), and that they would recommend 10,000 Steps to others (90%); and organisations reporting that 10,000 Steps resources are effective at promoting (95%) and increasing physical activity (93%), as well as affordable (75%) and not time-intensive (91%) to implement.